-If you are concerned about your own memory, or you are worried about changes you have noticed with memory, communication, personality or behaviour of someone close to you, it is important to consult a GP as soon as possible, so that an accurate diagnosis is made.
+If you are concerned about your own memory, or you are worried about changes you have noticed with memory, communication, personality or behaviour of someone close to you, it is important to consult a GP as soon as possible, so that an accurate diagnosis can be made.

 Going to a GP for a check-up can identify potentially treatable conditions that initially look like dementia but are not.
-Depression, vitamin B12 deficiency, delirium, stress, thyroid problems, infections, or vascular problems can all affect a person’s alertness, memory, or brain function.
+For example: depression, an underactive thyroid, vitamin B12 deficiency, delirium caused by a medical condition like an infection, and the side effects of some medicines can all affect a person’s alertness, memory, or brain function.

 Why is it important to recognise and diagnose dementia in the early stages?